dunglas/symfony-docker/docs/production.md

 Be sure to replace `your-domain-name.example.com` by your actual domain name and to set the values of `APP_SECRET`, `CADDY_MERCURE_JWT_SECRET` to cryptographically secure random values.

-Your server is up and running, and a Let's Encrypt HTTPS certificate has been automatically generated for you.
+Your server is up and running, and a HTTPS certificate has been automatically generated for you.
 Go to `https://your-domain-name.example.com` and enjoy!

+> [!NOTE]
+> The worker mode of FrankenPHP is enabled by default in prod.
+To disabled it, add the env var FRANKENPHP_CONFIG as empty to the compose.prod.yaml file.

+> [!CAUTION]
+> Docker can have a cache layer, make sure you have the right build for each deployment or rebuild your project with --no-cache option to avoid cache issue

 ## Disabling HTTPS